-- 184. In deciding which level of severity is most appropriate, the CAT will consider the descriptors set out in paragraph 192 below.
-The CAT will consider factors relevant to the four categories that follow to assess which seriousness category a breach falls into: - A. the impact (or potential impact) of the breach - B. the nature of the breach - C. whether the breach was deliberate or reckless - D. whether the breach was negligent - 185.
-Factors relevant to A. the impact of a breach may include: - the financial harm or risk of financial harm to consumers and the level of actual or potential financial gain as a result of the breach; - the impact or potential impact on the average consumer's ability to make a free and informed transactional decision and/or the impact on the enforcement of the Code in order to protect the interests of consumers and other industry participants; - the extent of other harm, distress or inconvenience caused to consumers, and the potential for further consumer harm, including any effect on children or others who may be in a position of vulnerability where a breach of rule 2.3.10 is upheld;
+- 193. In deciding which level of severity is most appropriate, the CAT will consider the descriptors set out in paragraph 201 below.
+The CAT will consider factors relevant to the four categories that follow to assess which seriousness category a breach falls into: - A. the impact (or potential impact) of the breach - B. the nature of the breach - C. whether the breach was deliberate or reckless - D. whether the breach was negligent - 194.
+Factors relevant to A. the impact of a breach may include: - the financial harm or risk of financial harm to consumers and the level of actual or potential financial gain as a result of the breach; - the impact or potential impact on the average consumer's ability to make a free and informed transactional decision and/or the impact on the enforcement of the Code in order to protect the interests of consumers and other industry participants; - the extent of other harm, distress or inconvenience caused to consumers, and the potential for further consumer harm, including any effect on children or others who may be in a position of vulnerability where a breach of rule 2.3.10 is upheld33; - the potential for loss of confidence by consumers in premium rate services in general.

-&lt;sup>34 'A position of vulnerability' may be created by a person's character or circumstances, such as children who might fail to understand the costs involved in a service, or where a public information service targets its marketing at a particular group of consumers based on the general economic circumstances facing them.
+33 'A position of vulnerability' may be created by a person's character or circumstances, such as children who might fail to understand the costs involved in a service, or where a public information service targets its marketing at a particular group of consumers based on the general economic circumstances facing them.
 Where a breach of the Code appears to have a significant impact on people in a position of vulnerability, the severity level given to the case overall is likely to be serious or very serious, depending on the Tribunal's view of the facts.